 The abdominal aorta is the main blood vessel in the abdominal cavity that transmits oxygenated blood from the thoracic cavity to the organs within the abdomen and to the lower limbs.

-It is a continuation of descending thoracic aorta at T12 posterior to the median arcuate ligament...
+origin: continuation of descending thoracic aorta at T12

-Its prevalence increases with age.
-Males are much more commonly affected than females (with a male:female r...
+The prevalence of AAAs increases with age.
+Males are much more commonly affected than females, with a ratio of 4:1.
+The...

 Abdominal aortic aneurysms are common and affect ~7.5% of patients aged over 65 years 6.

 Abdominal aortic aneurysms (AAA) are focal dilatations of the abdominal aorta that are 50% greater than the proximal normal segment or >3 cm in maximum diameter.